-Most of this money would be distributed, just as at present, in the form of wages, salaries, profits, and so on.
+Most of the new money would be distributed, as at present, in the form of wages, salaries, and dividends.
 The residue would be a free gift, not to the unemployed, but to everybody.
 How the process would be carried out is described in detail in Part II.

 The Socialist says: 'Nobody should have an unearned income.'
-I say: 'Everybody should have an unearned income: and it is there waiting for him.'
+Social Credit says: 'Everybody should have an unearned income: and it is there waiting for him.'

-That income will be an equal share in that potential surplus of goods due to the productivity and economy of modern machinery as compared with hand labour.
+That income will be an equal share [(FN: Mr. Shaw's arguments in favour of universal equality of income apply with tenfold force to the distribution of this comparatively small amount..
+To attempt to assess an individual's share on any theory of justice' would be impracticable.)] in that potential surplus of goods due to the productivity and economy of modem machinery as compared with hand labour.
 It is our share in the bounty of nature, and our heritage in the work of our ancestors.
 Nobody ever produces anything entirely by his own efforts.
 He is always assisted by natural forces, the accumulated knowledge of the race, and the organisation of society.
 Take the case of a man growing cabbages in his own back garden.
 He gets the sunlight, the wind, and the rain free.
 He owes his spade to the remote ancestors who first smelted iron and thought out and improved the implement (he cannot claim to have paid for all that with seven-and-sixpence).
 Then the qualities of the cabbage itself, latent in the seed for which he has paid threepence a packet, are the result of countless experiments of which he knows nothing.
 Finally, the whole organisation of society is behind him to secure him in the possession of his crop.
-If this is true of such a simple thing as a cabbage plot, how much more does it apply to the complicated processes of modern industry.
+If this is true of such a simple thing as a cabbage plot, how much more does it apply (107) to the complicated processes of modem industry.
 There is no such thing, in short, as a self-made man.
 We all help to make one another, and none of us does more than contribute some small addition to the accumulated wealth of the race.
 Quite literally, man is the heir of the ages; but in the disposition of the property too many of us have been forgotten or thrust aside, and that must now be put right.
 No need to inquire into merits and demerits.
 The administrator of a will can make no such discrimination among its beneficiaries, and besides 'give every man his deserts, and who shall 'scape whipping?'
 Moreover, in this case, you cannot deny the inheritance to anybody without injuring everybody.